0x48piraj/wapparalyser/README.md

 Wapparalyser is a security tool for blue-teams which defeats [Wappalyzer](https://www.wappalyzer.com/), a common red-team tool that uncovers the technologies used on websites.

 Wapparalyser was presented at BSides Delhi 2019.
-The command-line tool is built on Python and will have an interactive web-app in near future.
-It transparently intercepts all the static detections that Wappalyzer uses in order to camouflage, modify and defeat the tool in real-time.
+The command-line tool is built on Python and it has been completely written from the ground-up, after reverse-enginnering Wappalyzer to it's core and thus, it is highly flexible and automatically adapts without manually inserting any new heuristics/fingerprints.
+It intercepts all the static detections that Wappalyzer uses in order to camouflage, modify and defeat the tool in real-time.

-Wapparalyser has been completely written from the ground-up, after reverse-enginnering Wappalyzer to it's core and thus, it is highly flexible and automatically adapts without manually inserting any new heuristics/fingerprints.
+Wapparalyser will have an interactive web-app in near future.

-#### Features
+## Features

 - Emulating services
    * All